 South (Mackerel Cove) Harbor: Conservation zone: The town designates all of this area as a conservation zone.
 It is in any case largely taken up by the swimming area for the public beach that stretches across its north end.
-It is part of a CRMC Type 1 Conservation Area.
+It is part of a CRMC Type 1

-1 Goal: To reconfigure the town's harbor boundaries so that they more effectively 2 serve the purposes for which they were intended.
-3 4 Policy: To work--consistent with town, DEM, and CRMC guidelines--to provide 5 more mooring spaces for residents and non-residents, to provide more convenient public 6 moorings and anchorages for visiting boaters, to provide more productive approaches to 7 conservation, and to reduce total harbor areas where that is possible.
-8 9 Recommendations: The town shall review its existing harbor lines and propose 10 amendments as deemed necessary and with consideration to CRMC and DEM 11 regulations.
-12 13 Implementation: 14 Action: Establish an ad hoc subcommittee to study the issue and report to the full 15 16 Commission.
+44 Conservation Area.

+1 Goal : To reconfigure the town's harbor boundaries so that they more effectively

+2 serve the purposes for which they were intended.

+3 4 Policy: To workconsistent with town, DEM, and CRMC guidelinesto provide

+5 more mooring spaces for residents and non-residents, to provide more convenient public

+6 moorings and anchorages for visiting boaters, to provide more productive approaches to

+7 conservation, and to reduce total harbor areas where that is possible.

+8 conservation, and to reduce total narbor areas where that is possible.

+9 Recommendations: The town shall review its existing harbor lines and propose

+10 amendments as deemed necessary and with consideration to CRMC and DEM

+11 regulations.

+12 8

+13 Implementation:

+14

+15 Action: Establish an ad hoc subcommittee to study the issue and report to the full

+16 Commission.
 Establish an appropriate liaison with both the CRMC and the DEM.

-17 18 Reference: See sections II-B, on current harbor boundaries, and II-D, on CRMC 19 and DEM water classifications, above; the CRMC's Coastal Resources Management 20 Program ("Red Book"), 1996 and ongoing; and the DEM's Water Quality Regulations, 21 August 1997 and ongoing.
-22 23 Responsibility: Initiator: Harbor commission; Resources: planning commission, 24 conservation commission, CRMC, DEM.
-25 26 Timing: The most urgent task for the Commission is to resolve issues relating to 27 East Harbor moorings.
-It should undertake the harbor boundary issue either after or in conjunction with that Issue.
+17 •••

+18 Reference: See sections II-B, on current harbor boundaries, and II-D, on CRMC

+19 and DEM water classifications, above; the CRMC's Coastal Resources Management

+20 Program ("Red Book"), 1996 and ongoing; and the DEM's Water Quality Regulations,

+21 August 1997 and ongoing.

+22

+23 Responsibility: Initiator: Harbor commission; Resources: planning commission,

+24 conservation commission, CRMC, DEM.

+25

+26 Timing : The most urgent task for the Commission is to resolve issues relating to

+27 East Harbor moorings.
+It should undertake the harbor boundary issue either after or in

+28 conjunction with that Issue.

+29

-Costs: There should be only minor administrative costs in resolving this issue.
+30 Costs: There should be only minor administrative costs in resolving this issue.
+31

+Introduced by the Jamesterry Terry Conneil on

+Introduced by the Jamestown Town Council on:

+Fobruary 2, 2014

+February 3, 2014

+Advertised for public hearing on:

+Advertised for public hearing on.

+February 20, 2014

+10014111 20, 2011

+Adopted by the Jamestown Town Council on:

+Attest:

+Cheryl A. Fernstrom, CMC, Town Clerk